hwborchers/ctv-optimization/optimization.md

     natural way following mathematical convention and DCP rules.
-The system analyzes the problem, verifies its convexity, converts it into a canonical form, and hands it off to an appropriate solver such as ECOS or SCS to obtain the solution.For more information see the [CVXR home page](https://cvxr.rbind.io/).
+The system analyzes the problem, verifies its convexity, converts it into a canonical form, and hands it off to an appropriate solver such as ECOS or SCS to obtain the solution.
+For more information see the [CVXR home page](https://cvxr.rbind.io/).